lencap/vm/README.md

 vm imgimp <imgFile>                                   Import image.
 Make available to this program
 ```

-## Development notes
+# Development notes
-To test run the program as soon as you clone the code or as you make changes you can use `python -m vm` from the root of the working directory.
+Test run from root of working directory with: `python -m vm`